-(10) Tax provisions and other provisions are recognized at the settlement amount deemed necessary based on sound business judgement and take account of all identifiable risks.
-Provisions with a remaining term of more than one year are discounted using a market rate with matching maturity.
-In addition to the associated social security contributions, termination rates were taken into account in personnel provisions.

-(11) Liabilities are stated at their settlement amounts.
+- (12) Cash and cash equivalents are recognised at nominal value. - (13) Tax provisions as well as other provisions are recognised at the settlement amount deemed necessary based on sound business judgment and take account of all identifiable risks.
+Provisions with a remaining term of more than one year are discounted in accordance with legal requirements. - (14) Liabilities are stated at their settlement amounts.

-Non-current liabilities denominated in foreign currency are translated at the rate prevailing on the transaction date or the higher rate on the balance sheet date.
-Current liabilities denominated in foreign currency are translated at the average spot exchange rate as at the balance sheet date.
-(12) Prepaid expenses and deferred income include receipts or expenditures prior to the reporting date that represent income or expenses after the reporting date.
+Non-current foreign currency liabilities are translated at the exchange rate on the date of entry or at the higher rate on the balance sheet date.
+Short-term foreign currency liabilities are translated at the mean spot exchange rate on the balance sheet date.